Arab League–Iran relations: Iran's Islamic Revolution

+2000s: Iraq War

-Since 2000 the situation has changed completely.
-The most significant factor was the United States administration's decision to invade Iraq in 2003, which led to the fall of Saddam, a Ba'athist leader with pan-Arab sympathies who was determined to balance Shi'a Iran's regional influence.
+Since the 2000s, the situation has changed completely.
+The most significant factor was the United States administration's decision to invade Iraq in 2003, which led to the fall of Saddam, a Ba'athist Leader with pan-Arab sympathies who was determined to balance Shi'a Iran's regional influence.
 With the deposition of Saddam, Iran found a major obstacle to its expansion removed.
 This gave Iran a good chance to emerge as a major player in the Middle East.

 As Richard Haass stated in 2006, "Iran will be one of the two most powerful states in the region. ...
 The influence of Iran and groups associated with it has been reinforced."
 Iran could find allies in Arab world comprising Syria, Lebanon, Kuwait and Iraq.
 On the other hand, Saudi Arabia, Jordan and United Arab Emirates united against Iran, with support from the United States.
 Other Arab countries continued to have normal relations with Iran.

 Another aspect of tension between Iran and Arab countries has been sectarianism.
 During the early days of the Iranian Revolution, Ayatollah Khomeini endeavored to bridge the gap between Shias and Sunnis by forbidding criticizing the Caliphs who preceded Ali.
 He also declared it permissible for Shiites to pray behind Sunni imams.
 However, the influence of Iran on Shiite communities outside its borders and the territorial disputes with Arab neighbors among other issues remain sources of tension in Arab-Iranian relations.

+2010s

-Diplomatic cables leaked in 2010 revealed Arab leaders singled out Iran as the greatest threat to regional stability, yet refuse to speak publicly, telling US diplomats in private, they would face domestic troubles if they were seen as siding with the West against a Muslim country.
+Diplomatic cables leaked In 2010 revealed Arab leaders singled out Iran as the greatest threat to regional stability, yet refuse to speak publicly, telling US diplomats in private, they would face domestic troubles if they were seen as siding with the West against a Muslim country.
 The cables showed that Saudi Arabia and Bahrain supported a military attack against Iran aimed to stop the Iranian nuclear program.

 On 4 January 2016, Saudi Arabia and Bahrain severed diplomatic ties with Iran.
 Saudi Arabia cited attacks on the Saudi embassy in Tehran following predominantly Sunni Saudi Arabia's execution of a Shiite cleric.
 Bahrain cited Iran's "blatant and dangerous interference" in Bahrain and other Arab countries.